akryuko/ecommerce/tests/test_cases_list.md

 30. Verify that the user can complete the purchase and navigates to Order success page. ✅
 31. Verify that the user can continue shopping after checkout. ✅

-## Order Success page Tests
+## Order Success page Tests (test_checkout.py)
 32. Verify that the order success page displays the correct order details, such as items, billing, shipping address, and payment method. ✅
 33. Verify that the "Return to Home" button works and redirects to the homepage. ✅
 34. Verify that an order confirmation email is sent to the user after a successful purchase.

 ## Guest Checkout Tests
-35. Verify that a guest user can proceed to checkout without registering or logging in.
+35. Verify that a guest user can proceed to checkout without registering or logging in. ✅
-36. Verify that the user is prompted to create an account after completing a guest checkout.
+36. Verify that the user is prompted to create an account or register after completing a guest checkout. ✅
 37. Verify that the guest order is linked to the guest user, allowing tracking of the order.

 ## Security and Session Tests